Yaciuk/Front-end-Developer-Interview-Questions/src/questions/html-questions.md

 * What are empty elements in HTML ?

 An empty element is an element from HTML, SVG, or MathML that cannot have any child nodes (i.e., nested elements or text nodes).
 In HTML, using a closing tag on an empty element is usually invalid. ...
 For example, <input type="text"></input> is invalid HTML.

+Empty elements (also called self-closing or void elements) are not container tags — that means, you can not write <hr>some content</hr> or <br>some content</br> .
+A typical example of an empty element, is the <br> element, which represents a line break.